 IX.
 Your Legal Rights

-- Object to processing of your personal information.
+- Object to processing of your Personal Data

-- Request restriction of processing of your personal information.
+- Request restriction of processing of your Personal Data

 Privacy Rights for California Citizens

 PSI is committed to full compliance with the CCPA.
 Any terms defined in the CCPA have the same meaning when used in this section.